It's everyone's favorite time of the year! Once again, to celebrate the birthday of the SEGA Saturn, I am holding an extended game competition.

 And the scores determine final ranking.

-The top three entries in the Original Game category will receive $25, $15, and $10.
-The top entry in the Hacks, Patches, and Translations category will receive $20.
-The top three entries from both categories will receive a 3D printed item from the list below.
+The top seven entries in the Original Game category will receive cash prizes.
+The top three entries in the Hacks, Patches, and Translations category will receive cash prizes.
+All prize winners will also receive a 3D printed item from the list below, courtesy of That's It Guys 3D Printing Service.

 Cerv3ro, also known as Fandu in some retro forums.
 Proud owner of Sega Saturn since 1996 and enthusiast of the 32-bit era.
 I decided to actively jump on the Sega Saturn scene over a decade ago.
 By that time when the Saturn scene was really small and all the important things used to happen for other retro systems, especially homebrew projects.
 I had fun talking and creating content like guides and reviews on some dedicated Saturn sites and overall, I'm proud to have contributed to helping fund some cancelled games for release to the public.
 Unfortunately the gods have not blessed me with programming skills.
 As a Saturn user, I especially remember with passion the years between 2008 and 2011, when a lot of wonderful things happened on the Saturn scene: translations, prototype releases and the latest Rockin'-B development contest (2007).
 Wonderful years with so many great and talented people that I met.
 Pleased to be a member of the SX community and happy to see how amazing projects are happening recently over the last four years with amazing people, newcomers and veteran members who together make this dream come true.
 Excited to see the new contest entries and fascinated by all those brave hearts members capable of lead with the architecture of the Sega Saturn.